 Life can be hard!
-The past few years have been challenging for everyone as we try to adapt to our new normal.
-The sudden and unexpected changes have been overwhelming for both adults and children, causing stress and evoking negative emotions like fear, anxiety, and depression.
+The sudden and unexpected changes of the last few years have been overwhelming for both adults and children, causing stress and evoking negative emotions like fear, anxiety, and depression.

 Studies show that more people than ever feel anxious, sad, and stressed.
 You and I will work together in a safe, confidential environment to understand and process the events and challenges of your life.
 Talking to someone can help you find ways to reconcile your feelings and figure out how to heal and move forward to become your best self.

 Together we can develop the best strategies for you to meet your goals!